“In the face of challenges, remember that adversity is a catalyst for growth and innovation”

 Always armed with a dose of tough love, Professor Mrad never shies away from telling it like it is.
-His years of experience as an industrial product developer, academic researcher and thought leader make him an expert on technology and innovation in the Arab world.
-His current role as the Frontier Technologies Manager at the United Nations – ESCWA keeps him at the forefront of several industry trends.
+His years of experience as an industrial product developer, academic researcher, and currently an STI consultant make him one of the most recognizable thought leaders of technology and innovation in the Arab world.

 As the longest-tenured juror on the panel, Professor Mrad brings gravitas and know-how to Stars of Science.
 Often one of the first jurors that innovators meet during the casting phase, he is ‘The Instigator’ of their Stars of Science experience in so many ways.
 In every season for the past 15 years, he has been guiding the region’s brightest minds during each step of their innovation journey with his ‘firm but fair’ approach.

 Professor Mrad received his Ph.D. and MS degrees in Electrical Engineering from Purdue University in Indiana, USA after graduating with a BSc in Electrical and Computer Engineering from State University of New York, Buffalo, USA.
 He started his professional career as an automation engineer in IBM’s Magnetic Storage Division in Minnesota, USA.
 Later, he moved to Beirut to serve as a Professor of Electrical and Computer Engineering at the American University of Beirut (AUB) until 2009.